ybchen97/cs1101s-teaching-materials/week5/week5studio.md

 - Tail
     - Points to the next item in the sequence
     - Contains `null` if it is the last item of a list.
-    - Note that `null` is also considered an item!
+    - Note that `null` can also be considered as an item!

 ----